Applied Computer Science – Cybersecurity

 Program Overview

-This program enables you to earn a bachelor’s degree in applied computer science while acquiring the skills and knowledge needed to pursue successful careers in a number of fields relating to information security.
+This program enables you to earn a bachelor’s degree in applied computer science while developing the skills and knowledge necessary for successful careers in a number of fields within information security.
 The curriculum emphasizes the practical application of the tools and techniques that cybersecurity professionals and network administrators utilize to identify security risks and devise solutions.

 Students must gain general admission to the University of Charleston.
 A visit to campus to meet with Admissions personnel and program faculty is strongly encouraged.